-- 6.7.1.
-If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMS immediately.
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - 6.7.2.
+- 6.7.2.
+If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on an Initial Concerns Form or CPOMS and pass it to the DSL and DDSLs immediately.
+They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - 6.7.3.
 There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.
+The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - 6.7.4.

-- 6.7.3.
 Blenheim High School recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - 6.7.4.
+However, they may also indicate a child is being abused or is in need of safeguarding. - 6.7.5.
 In these circumstances staff will try to give the child the opportunity to talk.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way. - 6.7.5.
-Staff should follow the guidance discussed during training sessions and use CPOMS to record their initial or ongoing concerns. - 6.7.6.
-If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.
+It is fine for staff to ask the pupil if they are OK or if they can help in any way.

+- 6.7.6.
+Staff should follow the guidance discussed during training sessions and use the Initial Concerns Form or CPOMS to record these early concerns and give the completed form to the DSL and DDSLs. - 6.7.7.
+Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing. - 6.7.8.
+If the pupil does being to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.